HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 This screen is dedicated to displaying a list of transactions associated with the selected *Nano Contract*.
 After a user selects a *Nano Contract* from the *[Nano Contract List](#component-nano-contract-list)* component, it is directed to this screen.
 From this screen a user can also inspect Nano Contract's **state** and **unregister** it.

-The header section of this screen provides basic information about the selected *Nano Contract* such as *Nano Contract ID*, *Blueprint Name* and *Registered Address*.
+The header section of this screen provides basic information about the selected *Nano Contract* such as *Nano Contract ID*, *Blueprint Name* and *Registered Address*, which a user can change by tapping over the field that opens [*Wallet's Address List*](#modal-wallets-address-list) modal, containing a list of wallet's address with index and hash information, sorted by index in ascending order.
 In addition, the header also shows an action to **unregister** the Nano Contract and an action to see Nano Contract' **state** on explorer website.

 The body is encompassed by the *[Nano Contract Transaction List](#component-nano-contract-transaction-list)* component.